Articles on Spanish taxes for expat residents and property owners in Spain, plus some advice for expat pensioners living in Spain.

 - Spanish Capital Gains Tax Rates on PropertyWhen you sell a property in Spain you have to pay capital gains tax on any profit after taking into account all deductions and allowances.

-- Spanish income tax for expatriatesThe key things expatriates need to know about becoming a tax payers in Spain
+- Spanish income tax for expatriatesThe key things expatriates need to know about becoming a taxpayers in Spain by Blevins Franks

 - Spanish succession taxIt is important for anyone who owns property in Spain, or other Spanish assets, to familiarise themselves with Spanish succession tax on inheritances.
 It is different from UK inheritance tax and has a real top rate of nearly 82%!
 It is payable if the beneficiary resides in Spain or the asset being passed on is in Spain.